CrunchyData/postgres-operator/docs/content/custom-resources/_index.md

 Additionally, if you want to add some of the other sidecars, you may need to create additional secrets.

+The good news is that if you do not provide these objects, the PostgreSQL Operator will create them for you to get your Postgres cluster up and running!

-The following guide goes through how to create a PostgreSQL cluster called `hippo` by creating a new custom resource.
+The following goes through how to create a PostgreSQL cluster called `hippo` by creating a new custom resource.

-The below manifest references the Secrets created in the previous step to add a custom resource to the `pgclusters.crunchydata.com` custom resource definition.

-**NOTE**: You will need to modify the storage sections to match your storage configuration.

 ```
 # this variable is the name of the cluster being created